-2) FPGA Routing Congestion: Section IV-I.1 compared FPGA versus custom CMOS point-to-point routing delays in an uncongested chip.
-These delays could be optimistic compared with routing delays in real circuits where congestion causes routes to take suboptimal paths.
-This section shows how much FPGA routing delay changes from the ideal pointto-point delays due to congestion found in real FPGA designs.
+2) FPGA Routing Congestion: Section IV-I1 compared FPGA vs. custom CMOS point-to-point routing delays in an uncongested chip.
+These delays could be optimistic compared to routing delays in real circuits where congestion causes routes to take sub-optimal paths.
+This section shows how much FPGA routing delay changes from the ideal point-to-point delays due to congestion found in real FPGA designs.

-To measure the impact of congestion, we compare the delay of route connections found on near-critical paths in a soft processor to the delay of routes traveling the same distance on an empty FPGA.
+To measure the impact of congestion, we compare the delay of route connections found on near-critical paths in a soft processor to the delay of routes travelling the same distance on an empty FPGA.
 We synthesized two soft processors for this measurement: The OpenSPARC T1, a large soft processor, and the Nios II/f, a small soft processor specifically designed for FPGA implementation.
-We extracted register-to-register timing paths that had delay greater than 90% of the critical path delay (i.e., the top 10% of near-critical paths).
+We extracted register-to-register timing paths that had delay greater than 90% of the critical path delay (i.e. the top 10% of near-critical paths).
 Timing paths are made up of one or more connections, where each connection is a block driving a net (routing wires) and terminating at another block's input.
-For each connection in the top 10% of paths, we observed its delay as reported by the Quartus timing analyzer and its Manhattan distance calculated by placement locations of the source and destination blocks.
+For each connection in the top 10% of paths, we observed its delay as reported by the Quartus timing analyzer and its manhattan distance calculated by placement locations of the source and destination blocks.